Coalition of Schools Educating Mindfully (COSEM) is an educator-led

 --Timothy J. Steinhauer, Ed.D, Superintendent, Mt.
 Lebanon School District

-One of the pre-conference offerings is our new Administrator Academy: Implementing School-wide Mindfulness for Well-Being, Equity & Inclusion.
-It is geared to school administrators and helpful for all members of a school's wellness team.
-An online version is also being offered 3 times a year.
+Implementing School-wide Mindfulness for Well-Being, Equity & Inclusion.
+It is geared to school administrators but helpful for all members of a school's wellness team.
+An online version is being offered 3 times a year.

 Visit Other Events page for information on other workshops and learning events throughout the year; online and nationwide.

-A Resource Fair networking event will be held on the Friday of EMCON2020 after the breakout sessions and before the School Mindfulness Champion Dinner.
-This is an opportunity to connect with session presenters, resource providers and other attendees.
+A Resource Fair networking event was held on Friday of EMCON2020 after the breakout sessions and before the School Mindfulness Champion Dinner.
+This is an opportunity to connect with session presenters, resource providers, and other attendees.
 Last year there was over $10K in give-ways donated by resource providers.

 Please visit our Resources page to learn about mindfulness curriculums, apps, books, self-care retreats, training courses, and more.

 It's free to become a member of our Coalition of Schools and we are similar to a PTA in that 'you are already a member'!
-We'll host webinars, create mentoring groups, share interviews with leading edge educators and researchers in mindful education, get you discounts on professional development, share grant opportunities and more.
-If you officially join, you will get our newsletters and you can join our online Forum to meet, share ideas with, and support others who are also passionate about mindfulness in education.
+We'll host free webinars and special conversation series and share interviews with leading-edge educators and researchers in mindful education.
+Subscribe to join and you will get our newsletters that will keep you in the know, including COSEM and non-COSEM events and ways to connect with others who are also passionate about mindfulness in education.

 Chapters (communities of practice) are the heart of our mission and where inspired grassroots action happens.
 Our vision is to have free chapter meetings throughout each school year, happening all across the world, with educators supporting and mentoring each other as they implement holistic approaches to education at their schools.